 While it doesn’t take a great deal of time to write an email or send a text, you can save time by using a system that will let you send confirmations with the click of a button.

-This one really doesn’t need an explanation.
-It should be standard operating procedure to take the time to hear what your customer is saying and to explain what the problem is and what you have done to fix it.
-No system can replace that vital human interaction and the building of great relationships.
+It should be a standard operating procedure to take the time to hear what your customer is saying and to explain what the problem is and what you have done to fix it.

-We’ve mentioned it a few times, but that’s because the best thing you can do to market your business is to get social proof, such as testimonials from delighted customers.
-You’ll have far more chance of people coming to you and asking for quotes if you have great testimonials to show that you do an excellent job.
+We’ve mentioned it a few times, but that’s because the best thing you can do to market your business is to get social proof, such as testimonials from delighted customers!
+You’ll have far more chances of attracting people to your business and asking for quotes if you have great testimonials that show-off the excellent jobs you've done.

-Getting that information can be tricky, especially when you’re busy, following up and taking the time to ask for a testimonial can often be the last thing on your mind, but that’s where having a great system can reap dividends.
+Getting that information can be tricky, especially when you’re busy physically doing a job, and following up to ask for a testimonial can often be the last thing on your mind, too.
+However, that’s where having a great system can reap dividends.

-If your customer can fill in a quick and easy feedback comment there and then once the job is complete, that gets sent automatically to your system, you’ll find you collect far more testimonials that you can act on internally, and even ask for that all-important social proof on other reviews site, too.
+If your customer can fill in a quick and easy feedback comment that gets sent automatically added to your system, you’ll find you can collect far more testimonials that you can act on internally, and even ask for that all-important social proof on other reviews site, too.